aditya-shriwastava/mobot/README.md

 Now you are good to go!

-Follow the [Quick Start Guide](https://github.com/mobotx/mobot/wiki) to start programming your mobot!.
+Follow the [Quick Start Guide](https://github.com/mobotx/mobot/wiki) to get started.